 Children will be split into their Owl Family for school events such as sports day and special learning days, as well as being part of our PE uniform (replacing the white t-shirts previously worn).
 T-shirts in the Owl colours for you to purchase. (please purchase direct from school to ensure conformity of colours).

-Our Sports Ambassadors have received training from the Redborne Sports Partnership and regularly lead Sports Clubs at lunchtimes and play a central role in school encouraging everyone to particpate in physical activities.
+Our Sports Ambassadors receive training from the Redborne Sports Partnership and regularly lead Sports Clubs at lunchtimes and play a central role in school encouraging everyone to particpate in physical activities.

 Climate change and caring for our environment is a worldwide concern and here at Raynsford we are continually looking for ways to look after not just the school grounds and buildings but what we can do to help ensure that we protect our world by educating others on this topic.